BitPackTools/pixpack/README.md

 - **Quality control:** Save inspection images together with measurement logs for traceability in manufacturing.
 - **Field work:** Collect photos with embedded sensor readings (temperature, GPS, etc.) for later analysis.
 - **Archiving:** Preserve both visual documentation and related datasets in one file for long-term storage.
 - **Secure communication:** Share images with embedded technical or proprietary information without altering appearance.

+## Features

+- Embed and extract arbitrary files in PNG images
+- Password-protected payloads using **7-Zip**
+- Native LabVIEW implementation (no external toolkits required)
+- Simple GUI for external file embedding
+- Lightweight and portable

+## Requirements

+- **LabVIEW 2020 or newer**
+- **7zr.exe** (included in [7-Zip](https://www.7-zip.org/) distributions)

 ## Included VIs

 - **Encode VI** – Appends data to a PNG file or optionally exports it as XML.
 - **Decode VI** – Reads back the data from a PNG file, including XML if used.

+- `PP.PNG.File.Encode.vi` – Embed external files into PNG
+- `PP.PNG.File.Decode.vi` – Extract files from PNG

 ## Key Features